hyurl/asrpc/README.md

 well.

-By default, this module will try to get the instance by using keyword `new`, however, if the `target` provides a static method `getInstance()` (without parameters), it will try to call this method to get the instance instead.
+By default, this module will try to get the instance by using keyword `new`, however, if the `target` provides a static method `getInstance()`, it will try to call this method to get the instance instead.

 ```typescript
 class SimpleCalculator {